 The state contributes on behalf of each teacher meeting minimum salary requirements (known as the OTRS year of service credit).
 The state is also required to contribute to the Oklahoma Teachers' Retirement System on behalf of the participating employers.
-For 2022, the state of Oklahoma contributed 5 percent of state revenues from sales and use taxes and individual income taxes to OTRS on behalf of participating employers.
+For 2023, the state of Oklahoma contributed 5.25% of sales taxes, use taxes, corporate income taxes, individual income taxes, and lottery proceeds to OTRS on behalf of participating employers.
 The District has estimated the amounts contributed to OTRS by the state on its behalf based on a contribution rate provided to the District.
-For the year ended June 30, 2022, the total amount contributed to OTRS by the state of Oklahoma on behalf of the District was approximately \$5.2million.
+For the year ended June 30, 2023, the total amount contributed to OTRS by the state of Oklahoma on behalf of the District was approximately \$8 million.
 In accordance with generally accepted accounting practices, the District recognized the on-behalf-of payments as revenue and expense/expenditure in the Government-Wide and Fund Financial Statements.
 These on-behalf payments do not meet the definition of a special funding situation.